 Please note that hours are subject to change during the summer months and winter/spring breaks.

-For information on our MSHCA Programs visit one of our Saturday Information Sessions.
+For information on our MSHCA Programs visit one of our Wednesday April 9th Information Session held FND 205.
 Click here for details.